-- (1) The installer shall ensure that Electric Vehicle Charge points comply with the requirements of the IET Code of Practice for Electric Vehicle Charging Equipment Installation (as revised). - (2) 'Fuel Filling Station' means the forecourt and associated shop at a fuel dispensing installation (e.g. petroleum, diesel or LPG and also includes areas where dangerous/explosive substances are stored (e.g. bulk storage installations).
-See ST: TP21E for further guidance. - (3) A supply positioned within a 10m radius of any extraneous metalwork bonded to the earthing system of a fuel filling station that has its own supply shall be deemed to be a secondary supply. - (4) Where a secondary supply is provided to the electric vehicle charge point the Electric Vehicle Charge Point supply shall have a TT earthing system and shall be bonded to the TT earthing system of the Fuel filling station. - (5) The customer shall provide WPD with a plan of the site detailing the hazardous zones.
+- (1) The installer shall ensure that Electric Vehicle Charge points comply with the requirements of the IET Code of Practice for Electric Vehicle Charging Equipment Installation & the supplementary filling station document (as revised). - (2) 'Fuel Filling Station' means the forecourt and associated shop at a fuel dispensing installation and any EV charge points within the original boundary of the filling station (e.g. petroleum, diesel or LPG and also includes areas where dangerous/explosive substances are stored (e.g. bulk storage installations).
+See ST: TP21E for further guidance. - (3) A supply positioned within a 10m radius of any extraneous metalwork bonded to the earthing system of a fuel filling station that has its own supply shall be deemed to be a secondary supply. - (4) Where a secondary supply is provided to an electric vehicle charge point, the Electric Vehicle Charge Point supply shall have a TT or guaranteed SNE earthing system and the earthing system shall be bonded to the Fuel filling station earthing system.
+The two supplies must utilise the same earthing type, mixed earthing types are not permitted e.g. SNE or TT systems must be used by both connections. - (5) The customer shall provide WPD with a plan of the site detailing the hazardous zones.
 A typical hazardous area plan can be found via the following link - (6) The WPD warning labels can be found via the following link and the E5 item codes are 62691 & 62692.

-14.0 MULTIPLE CONNECTIONS
+15.0 MULTIPLE CONNECTIONS

-- 14.1 WPD normally provides a single point of connection to each site or premises but in some cases the customer may require more than one connection, for example, where: - enhanced security is required - the site is large and fragmented and there is no electrical interconnection between separate parts of the site - the area for an electric vehicle charge point has been leased to a third party company - 14.2 Where EV charge points are proposed, one or more additional points of connection may also be requested to supply the charge points, however multiple connections introduce a number of challenges including: - a risk of paralleling WPD's connections through the customer's network - complex earthing / bonding issues - added complexity (e.g. means of electrically isolating the site under emergency conditions or when work is carried out)

-(a) Risk of Paralleling:
+- 15.1 WPD normally provides a single point of connection to each site or premises but in some cases the customer may require more than one connection, for example, where: - enhanced security is required - the site is large and fragmented and there is no electrical interconnection between separate parts of the site - the area for an electric vehicle charge point has been leased to a third party company - 15.2 Where EV charge points are proposed, one or more additional points of connection may also be requested to supply the charge points, however multiple connections introduce a number of challenges including: - a risk of paralleling WPD's connections through the customer's network - complex earthing / bonding issues - added complexity (e.g. means of electrically isolating the site under emergency conditions or when work is carried out) - (a) Risk of Paralleling: